g-leech/argmin-gravitas/_posts/2018-08-31-bad-introspections.markdown

 ### Phenomenology & mindfulness

 Phenomenology is a sort of philosophy that focusses on introspecting 'structures', facts about consciousness.
-(I am frustrated that I can't find a list of facts that they claim to have found, in their century of striving, but not surprised.)
+(I am frustrated that I can't find a list of facts they claim to have found, in their century of striving, but not surprised.)
 This is as opposed to <a href="{{psyphy}}">psychophysics</a>, the cool quantitative study of stimuli and their mental results.
 To me, philosophy is the impersonal attempt to be maximally pedantic, but who knows, maybe it pays to be pedantic about subjective experience.<br>

 Mindfulness is sanitised religious contemplation.
 (Then there's 'Focussing'.)

 I don't know very much about either, but <a href="{{chap}}">some normally</a> <a href="{{kaj}}">critical people</a> I admire think they are _very_ good, so they might not be bad introspections.

 <br>